bird-bench/BIRD-Interact/README.md

 ## 📰 News

+- [2025-10-21] 🚀 Docker update: We have pushed the new docker images (Base/Full DB Env and two evaluation Env) to Docker Hub to facilitate the environment setup.
+No need to download the DB dumps and build the images manually!

 - [2025-10-08] 📝 Our **[Bird-Interact paper](https://huggingface.co/papers/2510.05318)** is now publicly available!
   It presents the full details, methodology, and evaluation of our interactive text-to-SQL benchmark.
   👉 Check it out and know more about the ideas behind [BIRD-Interact](https://bird-interact.github.io/).